 Since March 2020, the lives of billions of children been turned upside down due to the Coronavirus pandemic.
 Today, children around the world are still out of school and experiencing the effects of remote learning, lockdown and other "new normals".

-To capture their experiences, Save the Children invited children from countries around the world to write short poems about life under lockdown, sharing their hopes, fears, and how the pandemic has changed their lives.
+To capture their experiences, Save the Children invited children from countries around the world to write short poems about COVID-19, life under lockdown, and how the pandemic has changed their lives.

 From Italy, Mexico, United Kingdom, Nigeria and the Democratic Republic of Congo, their lockdown poems bring to life the experiences of children living through this pandemic.
 Despite their differences, their struggles are shared and they remain united in their hope for a brighter future.